Nicholas Timothy Clerk: Missionary work

 Clerk's first station was at Anum, on the banks of the Volta River, about 50 miles (80 km) inland, where he arrived in October 1888.
 In August, 1890 he left Anum to start a mission station in the State of Buem in what is now the Volta Region of Ghana.
 He chose Worawora, more than 110 miles (176 km) from the coast, as his headquarters.
 In Worawora, he built a school, a chapel, an administrative office and a house for himself.
 He also constructed a water well for the Worawora community.
 In August of the 1891, he left Anum to establish a mission station he worked in at Boradaa in the Buem area and later, became the principal evangelist there.
 In January 1894, Clerk was a delegate of the Synod of the Basel Mission held on the coast.

-N. T. Clerk preached against human sacrifice, persecution of albinos, witch-hunt, oppression of widows and orphans, infanticide, specifically, superstitious killing of twins as well as ritual servitude and slavery, child labour and trafficking.
+As a social reformer, N. T. Clerk preached against harmful practices such as human sacrifice, persecution of albinos, witch-hunt, oppression of widows and orphans, infanticide, specifically, superstitious killing of twins as well as ritual servitude and slavery, child labour and trafficking.
 He encouraged parents to send their children, including the girl-child, to school.
 He also tried to persuade adults to join the church, but adherence to the practice of polygamy (which was opposed by the Christian Church) made his work difficult.
 He had come to Buem at a time when it was still independent of either German or British rule, and when inter-tribal wars were not uncommon.
 The younger generation wanted him to side with them in community disputes with their elders.
 However, Clerk remained neutral, infuriating the youth who refused to cooperate with him In spite of many challenges, the Worawora mission station was making modest progress by 1898.
 In 1899, when the inhabitants moved from the hill to the valley, Clerk followed them, and established a new mission station.
 Buem had then become a part of the German Togoland, conditions of peace prevailed, and Clerk's work had become easier.
 Before the forcible German takeover of Buem, the inhabitants had wanted Clerk to persuade the British to annex the area, while the German administration, based in Lomé on the coast, had sent a messenger to him to ask him to persuade the people of Buem to become German subjects, but he had refused to take sides based on his personal conviction and the apolitical code of conduct for a Basel missionary at the time which required that he remained neutral in all issues relating to colonial governance.